KSanthanesh/designer-silks/README.md

 - The website covers all the screen types, such as Pc,Laptop,Tablet and Mobile.

 ### <span style="color:green;">Home</span>
-The Home Page covers the foloowing sections:
+The Home Page covers the following sections:
 - Header, Navigation Menus and Shipping details.
 - Hero Image
 - Shop Now button is available in the main page.
-Clicking this button move the user to All Products Page.
+Clicking this button move the user will go to Products Page.
 - The Following options are availabele in the Footer:
   - Contact Details
+  - Facebook Button
-  -
+  - Privacy Policy
-  -
+  - Newsletter subscription
 - Header and Footer will appear in all pages through Navigations.

 ### <span style="color:green;">Sarees</span>
-- When the User choose Sarees Navigation option dropdown menu appears and shows four options to choose, such as:
+- When the User chooses Sarees Navigation option dropdown menu appears and shows four options to choose, such as:
 #### Chiffon Sarees
 #### Cotton Sarees
 #### Silk Sarees